latticesurgery-com/compiler-lambda/Readme.md

 Deploys a lambda containing Python code and sets up an API gateway to call it.
 Soon this code will be the compiler.

-Requires the AWS cli tools with credentials set up and Python 3.8.
+Requires the AWS cli tools with credentials set up, Python 3.9 and pip's `merge-requirements` package with execytable in `$PATH`.
+Use `git clone --recursive` to clone this repository.

 To deploy the first time, run
 ```